-Minors (18 hours each)

-Biblical Studies Minor ☐ Biblical Backgrounds ☐ Christian Scriptures ☐ Four courses from the following: New Testament Interpretation Course Options The Corinthian Correspondence Galatians, I and II Thessalonians Gospel of John Hebrews James, I and II Peter, and Jude Johannine Literature: I, II, and III John, and Revelation Paul's Pastoral Correspondence: I and II Timothy, and Paul's Prison Epistles: Colossians, Ephesians, Philippians, Philemon Romans Synoptic Gospels: Matthew, Mark, Luke Old Testament Interpretation Course Options Eighth Century Prophets of Israel: Hosea and Amos Eighth Century Prophets of Judah: Isaiah and Micah Ezekiel and Daniel Genesis and Exodus Ieremiah Joel, Jonah, Nahum Joshua and Judges Leviticus, Numbers, and Deuteronomy Obadiah, Habakkuk, and Zephaniah Post-Exilic Prophets: Haggai, Zechariah, and Malachi Post-Exilic Writings: Ezra and Nehemiah Psalms Ruth and Esther Samuel, Kings, and Chronicles Song of Songs, Lamentations, and Ecclesiastes Wisdom Literature: Job and Proverbs Expository Preaching Preaching from [a Biblical Book]
+Minors (18 hours each) Church Ministry Minor Biblical Studies Minor Church Leadership and Administration Biblical Backgrounds Teaching Methods OR Introduction to Preaching OR Christian Scriptures Human Development □ Four courses from the following: Pick 2 from Christian Education OR Pastoral Ministry New Testament Interpretation Course Options □ Pick 2 from the following: Acts Any Pastoral Ministry The Corinthian Correspondence Any Christian Education Galatians, I and II Thessalonians Any Christian Ministry Gospel of John Any Theology and History Hebrews Any Biblical Studies James, I and II Peter, and Jude Johannine Literature: I, II, and III John, and Revelation Church Music Minor Paul's Pastoral Correspondence: I and II Timothy, and Elementary Conducting Titus Music Fundamentals I Paul's Prison Epistles: Colossians, Ephesians, □ Survey of Church Song Philippians, Philemon □ 9 hours from the following: Romans Music Fundamentals II Synoptic Gospels: Matthew, Mark, Luke Church Music Administration Old Testament Interpretation Course Options Instrumental Ensemble Eighth Century Prophets of Israel: Hosea and Amos Ladies Ensemble Eighth Century Prophets of Judah: Isaiah and Micah Providence Players Ezekiel and Daniel Seminarians Genesis and Exodus Seminary Chorus Jeremiah Performance Electives Joel, Jonah, Nahum Private Voice, Piano, or Organ Joshua and Judges Additional Requirements - non-credit: Leviticus, Numbers, and Deuteronomy Two semesters of General Recital Laboratory Obadiah, Habakkuk, and Zephaniah General Education Minor Post-Exilic Prophets: Haggai, Zechariah, and Malachi A General Education minor is for those who have 18 hours of Post-Exilic Writings: Ezra and Nehemiah concentrated study in specified areas at other accredited institutions.
+Psalms This minor consists only of hours transferred from other educational Ruth and Esther institutions.
+Samuel, Kings, and Chronicles institutions.
+Song of Songs, Lamentations, and Ecclesiastes Pastoral Ministry Minor Wisdom Literature: Job and Proverbs Introduction to Preaching OR Ministry Through Life Expository Preaching Crisis Preaching from [a Biblical Book] Preaching Lab Greek I At Least 2 from Pastoral Ministry Greek II □ Up to 2 from Biblical Studies, Christian Ministry, or Readings from the Greek New Testament Theology and History Readings from the Hebrew Bible Theological Issues in the New Testament Preschool and Children's Ministry Minor Theological Issues in the Old Testament Principles of Teaching and Learning as Related to Word Studies Preschoolers and Children (2 hours) The Theology of Preschoolers and Children (2 hours) Christian Education Minor If the incode given reconsistent and contacting the incode given in the following: Teaching Methods OR Human Development (All courses are 1 hour unless otherwise noted) Lifespan Education Child Psychology (3 hours) At Least 2 from Christian Education Children and Crisis (2 hours)